IuAyala/Self-Driving-Cars-Course/README.md

 - **3_collision_avoidance**: requires Webots (worlds/city_with_borders.wbt)
 - **4_machine_learning**: requires to download the [dataset](https://www.kaggle.com/andrewmvd/road-sign-detection) and save it to the "4_machine_learning/original_dataset" folder, add the folers "images/" and "annotations/" inside the "original_datatset" folder
 - **5_behavioural_cloning**: requires Webots (words/city.wbt)

+NOTE: When it requires any Webots world (.wbt) you can open it in Webots by clicking "File-->Open World".

+# Contact {#contact}
+If you have any problem with the code the best way to contact me is Udemy Q&A section.
+Leave your question there and I'll answer as soon as possible!